jazon33y/insight_coding_challenge/README.md

 	    ├── ft1.txt
 	    └── ft2.txt

-One can execute the python programs by running executing run.sh.
+One can execute the python programs by executing run.sh.

 The code was tested and run on a Unix system using the Anaconda Python distrubution and the below Python modules: